joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >
 >
 > ![](images/bpMouseDiffSum.png)
 >
->
->
->    > ## {% icon question %} Question
+>    > ### {% icon question %} Questions
->    > Are there differences in complexity comparing the graph without the activation of the summarize output option and with?
+>    > 1.
+Are there differences in complexity comparing the graph without the activation of the summarize output option and with?
+>    > <details>
 >    >
->    > <details>
 >    > <summary>Click to view answers</summary>
->    >Yes, there are differences.
+>    > 1.
+Yes, there are differences.
 As you can see, the activation of the 'summarize' option reduces the size of the graph because, this parameter aims to remove the related terms from the list of enriched GO terms.
 Resulting in a more summarized graph,  that is, it presents the functions that have a higher frequency in the population.
 [Com o Daniel Faria, explicar um pouco mais]
 >    > </details>
 >    {: .question}
 {: .hands_on}
->
->
->

 Another alternative tool to reduce the results is to simplify the GO Ontology being used, using GO slims.
 This gives a much simpler results, but can also gives a substantial loss in specificity, comparing with the Summarize Output.
 Basically, the GO slims represent cut-down versions of the GO ontologies containing a subset of the terms associated to GO.
 This gives an ontology without the detail of the specific fine grained terms, and this is the reason for the simpler results.
->
->
 Let’s use again the results of the mouse, but first we need to use GOSlimmer tool to convert the annotations file.

+> ### {% icon hands_on %} Hands-on:
 >
->
->
-> ### {% icon hands_on %} Hands-on:
 > 1. **Upload to the Galaxy** the [goslim_generic.obo](http://www.geneontology.org/ontology/subsets/goslim_generic.obo) file.
 > 2. **Rename** the *goslim_generic.obo* file to **GO Slim**.
 > 3. **GOSlimmer** <i class="fa fa-wrench" aria-hidden="true"></i>: Run `GOSlimmer`.